ashrafwbst/steam-project/README.md

 # Steam Sample Code

-This is the sample code to understand "steam bot login" functionality. it also has features for deposit and withdraw steam items.
+This is the sample code to understand "steam bot login" functionality.
+It also has features for deposit and withdraw steam items.

 ## 🛠 Skills